Australia’s social media laws for under 16s

 • Get support for yourself too – adults may not have all the answers, and that’s OK.
 Find answers from reliable sources like the eSafety Commissioner, talk to other parents and carers, and reach out to Beyond Blue if you’re feeling overwhelmed.

-The eSafety Commissioner’s 8-step guide helps young people understand and prepare for the U16 social media changes.
+The eSafety Commissioner’s 8-step guide helps young people understand the U16 social media changes.

 eSafety social media ban illustration